ForgeRock/forgeops/docker/openidm/README.md

 You do not need to provide all of these files - the start script will use the defaults in conf/boot/boot.properties.

-# Known Issues

-If OpenIDM runs well before PostgreSQL is up, it may fail to start when trying to connect to the repository database.